 Alberta is situated to the west of Canada and borders the United States.
 It’s the ideal place to live and work in Canada for both young professionals and families.
-Families enjoy a high family income, well above the Canadian average and the many beautiful parks including the famous Banff National Park which makes for the perfect getaway to escape the hustle-and-bustle of city life.
+Families enjoy a high family income, well above the Canadian average, and the many beautiful parks including the world-famous Banff National Park allow the province's residents a perfect getaway to escape the hustle and bustle of city life.

 How Does the Alberta Immigration Nomination Program (AINP) Work?